A time-line from the beginnings of the Canadian Association of Piano Technicians until the present…

 1979 – in an effort to increase membership beyond the four western Canadian provinces, the A.P.T.T.A. went through a name change … being renamed as P.T.G.
 Canada.

 1983 – ‘Unisonus’ … this in-house technical publication and its name were first approved by the membership at a convention in Vancouver that year.
 Aime Dery served as the first editor as he began his term as newly elected president and all printed issues of Unisonus since that time are archived as pdfs for members of CAPT / ACAP.

 1985 – Another name revision became necessary to continue the vision of establishing a truly national piano technician association with a uniquely Canadian focus.
 President Aime Dery was able to announce at a Winnipeg convention that a new charter had been registered in Ottawa in both of Canada’s official languages (English and French).
 The official name of this organization was now the Canadian Association of Piano Technicians / Association Canadienne des Accordeurs de Piano, with a Canada-wide mandate.
-The organization is registered as a non-profit organization in Canada under Industry Canada, Corporations Directorate, as Corporation #028796-2-D. Along with the name the official logo was designed by Bruce Bischoff.
+The organization is registered as a non-profit organization in Canada under Industry Canada.
+Along with the name the official logo was designed by Bruce Bischoff.

 1987 – 2008 – After Aime Dery left the Presidency in 1987 the organization continued to advance and grew under the leadership of several presidents including Gordon C. Miller, Al Jeschke, Grant Ferguson, Norm Duckworth, Fred Lewis, Tom Thievin, Rick Wiens, Bruce Bischoff and Wayne Ferguson.